Camp Allen |

 Davis' Station (2) (date ?), undetermined location, possibly in Warren County.

-Andrew McFadin's Station (1785), about four miles west of Bowling Green on the north-side of the Barren River opposite Drake's Creek, at the crossing of the old Cumberland Trace.
+Andrew McFadin's Station (1785), about four miles east of Bowling Green on the north-side of the Barren River opposite Drake's Creek, at the crossing of the old Cumberland Trace.
 Also spelled McFadden.
 Attacked by Indians in April 1786.
 Marker at Cumberland Trace Elementary School.

 Fort Vienna (1795), Calhoun.
 A settlers' blockhouse built by Solomon Rhoades.
 Also called Vienna Station in one source.
 First settled in 1788, the town was originally named Rhoadesville.